PrepTalk

 Got ACT Soon?
 5 Tips for Cramming

-If you’re taking the ACT next weekend and haven’t been able to prepare as thoroughly as you’d like—hey, we understand, end of school, start of summer, yada yada yada—do not despair.
+If you’re taking the ACT in two weeks and haven’t been able to prepare as thoroughly as you’d like—hey, we understand, end of school, start of summer, yada yada yada—do not despair.
 You don’t need to spend nearly as much time prepping as you do for the SAT.
 The ACT is, in fact, a much more “beatable” test than the SAT, especially when time is short.
 There are two bodies of material you need to know: math (key topics in Arithmetic, Algebra 1, Geometry, Algebra 2, and ~15% of Precalc) and 10 key grammar rules.
-Send us a text @ 413-329-7540 […]
+Send us a text @ […]

 Writing College Applications in the Sweet Spot: June, July & August